beatricebianchi3/FINTECH-ML---Driven-early-warning-system/README.md

 # Main Results and Discussion
 The primary objective of this project was to develop an effective Early Warning System (EWS) for market anomaly detection using machine learning techniques.\
-Therefore, model selection was mainly driven by the performance metrics such as positive outcomes' **recall**, which assesses the capability of the model to capture the actual market crashes, along with **precision**, which ensures a limited number of false alarms.
+Therefore, model selection was mainly driven by the maximization of performance metrics such as positive outcomes' **recall**, which assesses the capability of the model to capture the actual market crashes, along with **precision**, which ensures a limited number of false alarms.

 After comparing the validation results of different models on the buckets, the following combination has been adopted: